kosli-dev/code-review-demo/scenarios.md

     merge develop id: "m1" tag: "1.0.1"
 ```

-# S2: Committer is a reviewer
+# S2: Committer is the only Approver

 #### Given

-- Alice is a committer and a reviewer
+- Sami is a committer and an approver
-- and tag `1.0.0` is a trusted baseline
+- and tag `1.0.0` is a trusted baseline from commit `c1`

 #### When

-- Alice commits `c2` on `develop`
+- Sami commits `c2` on `develop`
-- and Alice creates a pull request
+- and Faye creates a pull request
-- and Alice approves and merges the pull request, creating merge commit `m1`
+- and Sami approves and merges the pull request, creating merge commit `m1`

 #### Then